Government ‘does not have plan’ to bring Nazanin home, MP fears | ITV News

 The sentence is due to end on March 7 but Mrs Zaghari-Ratcliffe’s MP Tulip Siddiq has said “my main worry is that the Government just doesn’t have a plan”.

-The Labour MP for Hampstead and Kilburn in north London told the PA news agency: “We need a plan at this point, there’s no point just hoping and thinking ‘right, it’s coming to an end in March and she’s coming home’ – we need a plan to make sure that she gets her ankle tag removed, that’s the first thing.
+The Labour MP for Hampstead and Kilburn in north London said: “We need a plan at this point, there’s no point just hoping and thinking ‘right, it’s coming to an end in March and she’s coming home’ – we need a plan to make sure that she gets her ankle tag removed, that’s the first thing.

 “She has to have her British passport returned, and then have a flight booked for her to come back to West Hampstead where her home is.”